kananiyashvi180-svg/veloop-levelup-dashboard/README.md

         ↓
 Earning Opportunities

-"Here's something fun to do right now."
+"Here's something engaging to do right now."
         ↓
 Play & Earn
 ```

-The final objective is to create a **reason to return**.
+The final experience is designed to create a **reason to return**.

 ---